 And taking into account that it is also capable of increasing free testosterone utilization, it can help your muscle fibers recover at a faster rate after a hard workout.

-4. It keeps you motivated
+It helps you stay motivated

 Drinks containing caffeine are the first choice for athletes looking to boost their performance.
 However, after some time the body get used to the initial dose and will require higher ones as time goes by.
 Acetyl-L-carnitine, which is another carnitine version, does this in a different manner.
 It actually helps you to get rid of the buildup of heavy metals in the brain, instead of increasing your adrenaline to keep you motivated and awake.

 So, carnitine is capable of not only motivating you and boosting your energy during workouts.
 It is also helpful in protecting the brain from aging and damages induced by stress.
 That’s also one of the reasons why it also helps you battle depression.
 It reduces anxiety and helps improve your mood too.